luminpdf/luminsign-docs/README.md

-# Website
+# Lumin API Documentation

+This repo contains the code for the [Lumin API documentation](https://luminpdf.github.io/luminsign-docs/).
+The Lumin API allows customers to send documents via [Lumin Sign](https://www.luminpdf.com/lumin-sign/).

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/).

 ### Installation